🧬

 Are they easy to train?

-They are intelligent but independent, requiring an experienced handler.
+They are intelligent but independent, requiring a firm and consistent handler.

 View Official FCI Standard